 Prostate cancer is the most common cancer in men.

-Surgical prostate removal
+Surgical removal of the prostate

 Radiotherapy